OneNoteDev/OneNoteAPISampleWinStore/README.md

-## OneNote service API Windows Store Sample README
+## OneNote API Windows Store Sample README

 Created by Microsoft Corporation, 2014.
 Provided As-is without warranty.
 Trademarks mentioned here are the property of their owners.